deej-tsn/user-auth/README.md

 #### Backend

-Handles the majority of user authenication through an API that communicates with the frontend and database.
+Handles the majority of user authentication through an API that communicates with the frontend and database.

 #### Frontend